 Effective gun policies in the United States must balance the constitutional right to bear arms and public interest in gun ownership with concerns about public health and safety.
 However, current efforts to craft legislation related to guns are hampered by a lack of reliable information about the effects of such policies.

-To help address this problem, the RAND Corporation launched the Gun Policy in America initiative.
+To help address this problem, RAND launched the Gun Policy in America initiative.
 The goal of the project was to create resources where policymakers and the general public can access unbiased information that facilitates the development of fair and effective firearm policies.

 Building on a long history of providing policymakers with objective, independent analysis of complex topics, RAND developed policy analysis tools and research syntheses, grounded in science, aimed at clarifying the effects of current and proposed firearms measures.
 The tools and syntheses document the effects of different firearm policies on gun violence, gun rights, and hunting and recreational gun use.